The full-sky Spherical Fourier-Bessel power spectrum in general relativity: GENERAL RELATIVISTIC EFFECTS

 where $\phi\propto L^{-\gamma}$ with $\gamma>1$ if a constant-slope approximation holds for the differential luminosity function.
 An additional completeness fraction $0 \leq c_z \leq1$ (here considered constant for simplicity) can also be included to account for the fact that the survey may not pick up all galaxies at a given $z$.
 However, the logarithmic derivatives do not depend on $c_z$.

 We can then define the evolution bias $b_e$ as

 A partial logarithmic derivative acts on the mean number density of galaxies with a measured redshift, due to its dependence on both luminosity and redshift $z$~\cite{yousry}.
-Plugging equation ~\eqref{n_lmin} into equation~\eqref{app:bedef} and performing the derivative~\cite{Challinor_2011,Jeong_2012},
+Plugging equation ~\eqref{n_lmin} into Eq.~\eqref{app:bedef} and performing the derivative~\cite{Challinor_2011,Jeong_2012},

-One can relate $b_e$ to the derivative of $\Bar{n}_g$ by explicitly writing the derivative and making use of the relation in equation~\eqref{n_lmin}~\cite{yousry}:
+One can relate $b_e$ to the derivative of $\Bar{n}_g$ by explicitly writing the derivative and making use of the relation in Eq.~\eqref{n_lmin}~\cite{yousry}:

 where $D_\text{L}(z)=(1+z)\, x(z)$ (in a flat universe) so that

 and $Q(z)$ is the slope of the luminosity function defined as~\cite{Matsubara_2000,magbias1,magbias2,yoo_releff}

 Finally, the full relation reads~\cite{Bertacca_2015_magbias}